Trade mark infringement

 - There is of a mark that could, in the court’s’ opinion, obtain registration.

-In addition to the above defenses, Section 124 of the Act states that you are not committing trade mark infringement when your unregistered trade mark relating to goods and services in question has been used continuously before the filing date (priority date) of the contested trade mark or the first time that the contesting party or their predecessor started using their unregistered trade mark, whichever is earlier.
+In addition to the above defences, Section 124 of the Act states that you are not committing trade mark infringement when your unregistered trade mark relating to goods and services in question has been used continuously before the filing date (priority date) of the contested trade mark or the first time that the contesting party or their predecessor started using their unregistered trade mark, whichever is earlier.

 Trade mark infringement on the Internet